ibm-cloud-docs/maximo-application-suite/deploy.md

 1. Click **Validate**.
 Validation takes a few minutes.
      {{site.data.keyword.cloud}} projects runs a Code Risk Analyzer scan that includes a supported set of Security and Compliance Center rules.
 Controls that are part of the deployable architecture and that are also supported by {{site.data.keyword.cloud}} projects are checked.
 Any extra controls that are not included in the list of supported Security and Compliance Center rules are not checked when you validate the configuration.
      If the validation fails because of the Code Risk Analyzer scan, you can troubleshoot the failure.
+     Make sure validation completes and > Validation successful message is displayed.
+     - In the **Approval pending** section, enter > I approve and click the **Approve** button.
 1. Deploy the configuration:
     After you validate your configuration, you can deploy it to your target account.
      1. Review the input values and make any necessary changes.